Anon-Planet/thgtoa/docs/guide/index.md

 Most platforms (including the privacy-oriented ones such as Signal/Telegram/Proton will require a phone number to register, and most countries now make it mandatory to submit a proof of ID to register[^381].

-Fortunately, this guide explained earlier how to get a number for these cases: [Getting an anonymous Phone number][Getting an anonymous Phone number:].
+Fortunately, this guide explained earlier how to get a number for these cases: [Getting an anonymous Phone number](#getting-an-anonymous-phone-number).

 ### E-Mail verification